PRSA: Prompt Stealing Attacks against Real-World Prompt Services: Experiment Setup

-We measure syntactic similarity using FastKASSIM~\cite{chen2022fastkassim, boghrati2018conversation}, a method for assessing sentence and document-level syntactic similarity through the pairing and averaging of the most similar constituent parsing trees between two documents.
-Higher FastKASSIM values denote greater syntactic similarity.
+We gauge semantic similarity using the cosine similarity between embedding vectors of the outputs after they are transformed using a sentence transformer~\cite{sentence_transformers}.
+The syntactic similarity is measured using FastKASSIM~\cite{chen2022fastkassim, boghrati2018conversation}, which pairs and averages the most similar parsing trees between documents.
+Structural similarity is assessed using the reciprocal of Jensen-Shannon (JS) divergence~\cite{thompson2015performance, Gretel}, with lower JS divergence indicating closer structural distribution.

-We assess structural similarity using Jensen-Shannon (JS) divergence~\cite{thompson2015performance, Gretel}, a metric for measuring differences between two probability distributions and thus evaluating structural disparities between texts.
-Lower JS divergence values suggest closer structural distribution and higher values indicate significant differences.
 For consistency, we use the reciprocal of JS divergence as the measure of structural similarity.

 We propose a score for the similarity between outputs based on semantic, syntactic, and structural similarity measures.
 Formally, its expression is as follows: